TL;DR

 There’s no magic number that suits everyone.
 The right amount of cover depends entirely on your personal circumstances.
 The goal is to get a lump sum large enough to clear major debts and replace lost income, giving you breathing room to focus on your recovery without financial worry.

-To work out your ideal cover amount, you need to consider:
+To work out your an appropriate level of cover amount, you may need to consider:

 - Your Mortgage: This is often the largest debt a family has.
-Clearing it means you'll always have a roof over your head.
+Clearing it means you'll typically have a roof over your head.

 - Other Debts: Think about car loans, credit card balances, or personal loans.
 Wiping these out removes significant monthly pressure.

-- Household Bills & Living Costs: How much do you need each month to cover food, utilities, council tax, and transport?
-The payout can replace your income for a set period.
+- Household Bills & Living Costs: How much do you may need each month to cover food, utilities, council tax, and transport?
+The claim payment can replace your income for a set period.

-- Childcare Costs: If you have children, you'll want to ensure their nursery or after-school care can continue.
+- Childcare Costs: If you have children, you'll want to help support their nursery or after-school care can continue.

 - Potential Extra Costs: This could include making adaptations to your home (like a wheelchair ramp) or seeking private medical treatments not covered by the NHS.